gl-inet/docs4.x/docs/tutorials/tailscale.md

 ![tailscale confirm connect device](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/tailscale_connect_device.png){class="glboxshadow gl-70-desktop"}

 When the connection is successful, you will automatically be redirected to the admin console.
-You can see here that the IP of the GL-MT2500 is `100.69.203.111`, and you can use this IP to access the router.
+You can see here that the IP of the GL-MT2500 is `100.88.54.21`, and you can use this IP to access the router.

 ![tailscale admin console](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/tailscale_admin_console_2.png){class="glboxshadow"}

 ### Testing

-Now that the GL-MT2500 is connected to the Tailscale virtual network, Its IP in the Tailscale virtual network is `100.69.203.111`, you can test it on other machines as fellows.
+Now that the GL-MT2500 is connected to the Tailscale virtual network, you can test it on other devices as fellows three ways.

 * Use ping command